 1)Tell me about yourself!

 And here comes the most famous question!
 This is a question that answers all about yourself and speaks a lot to an interviewer.
 Well, though you need to speak about yourself, this seems to be the most difficult to answer questions for any candidate.
-This question is known to put all the pressure on the candidate.
-On the other end, the interviewer seems so relaxed after passing it to the candidate.
+This question abruptly puts all the pressure on the candidate.
+On the other end, we know, the interviewer seems so relaxed after passing it to the candidate.

 At this point in time, you should be alert enough to answer this question.
 You should start with an easy and confident tone and answer in a proper manner.
-It should not be scripted.
+Try not to script it, keep it naturally coming.
 Always remember, you are not giving the interview to a robot so your articulation, that is the way you pronounce each word should be clear and confident.

 A decent way to answer is to, Analyze your interviewer’s interests and Express your most important accomplishments first.